Here are some of the questions we’re frequently asked at Intercountry Adoption Australia, and our list of responses is growing all the time.

 - What support is available for adoptive families?

 Education and support is available to people at all stages of the intercountry adoption process.
 The central authority in your State or Territory is the main provider of support and advice.
-A range of private organisations also support people considering adoption, or people who have already adopted The central authority in your state or territory is best placed to make a local recommendation, however you can visit Post adoption and support for information on other available resources including Australian Government support.
+A range of private organisations also support people considering adoption, or people who have already adopted The central authority in your state or territory is best placed to make a local recommendation, however you can visit State contacts and support for information on other available resources including Australian Government support.

 - Who do I contact for more information on intercountry adoption?